 Brass consists of two main metals – copper and zinc.
 Because these two materials differ in their atomic structures, they may combine differently, depending on the proportion of each content and the temperature of the combination.

-Considering these factors, brass materials may have three different types of crystal structure.
+Considering these factors, brass materials may have three different types of crystal structures.
 They are:

 This type of brass has less than 37% zinc.
-In terms of microstructure, alpha brasses have face centered cubic crystal structures.
+In terms of microstructure, alpha brasses have face-centered cubic crystal structures.
 They form a homogenous crystal structure.
 Because they are softer than other brass types, it is easier to cold work, bend, draw, and roll them.
-One of the most relatable alpha brass is the 70/30 brass that contains 70% copper and 30% zinc.
+One of the most relatable alpha brass is the 70/30 brass which contains 70% copper and 30% zinc.
 This type of alpha brass is very corrosion-resistant and can be easily cold worked.

 In machining, alpha brasses are used to manufacture bolts, rivets, fasteners, spring contacts, and many other machined parts.